dragonautdev/solid-start-auth-example/README.md

 By default, `npm run build` will generate a Node app that you can run with `npm start`.
 To use a different preset, add it to the `devDependencies` in `package.json` and specify in your `app.config.js`.

 ## This project was created with the [Solid CLI](https://solid-cli.netlify.app)

+## Cloudflare Workers

+If you want to deploy this project to Cloudflare Workers, you want to check out the [cf-worker](https://github.com/dragonautdev/solid-start-auth-example/tree/cf-workers) branch, which contains a `wrangler.toml` file and the correct adapter for a cloudflare-pages environment.